Can LASIK Eye Surgery Cure Glaucoma?

 Treatment for Glaucoma

 While there is no complete cure for glaucoma as of now, there are many natural ways to reduce the pressure.
 And, they don’t include resorting to eye surgeries like LASIK.
-You can save your eyesight with early diagnosis of the disease.
+You can save your eyesight with an early diagnosis of the disease.

-Medical treatments of glaucoma will be dependent on the type of glaucoma that is present.
+Medical treatments for glaucoma will be dependent on the type of glaucoma that is present.
 Some treatment methods may include prescription eye drops.
 Others will require surgery in order to manually reduce the fluid pressure in the eye.
 This will help to prevent any further damage to the person’s optic nerve.

 LASIK Surgery for Glaucoma